apache/pekko-connectors/docs/src/main/paradox/jms/producer.md

 ## Producer Settings

-The Alpakka JMS producer is configured via default settings in the [HOCON](https://github.com/lightbend/config#using-hocon-the-json-superset) config file section `alpakka.jms.producer` in your `application.conf`, and settings may be tweaked in the code using the `withXyz` methods.
+The Apache Pekko Connectors JMS producer is configured via default settings in the [HOCON](https://github.com/lightbend/config#using-hocon-the-json-superset) config file section `alpakka.jms.producer` in your `application.conf`, and settings may be tweaked in the code using the `withXyz` methods.

 The `JmsProducerSettings` factories allow for passing the actor system to read from the default  `alpakka.jms.producer` section, or you may pass a `Config` instance which is resolved to a section of the same structure.